psherman42/riscv-easy-as-pi/README.md

 endif
 ```

-Indented lines are with a single tab character, not many spaces.
+Indented lines are with a __single tab character__, not many spaces.

-Note the @ symbol to run a shell command from within a makefile.
+Note the `@` symbol to run a shell command from within a makefile.

-See https://github.com/psherman/Demystifying-OpenOCD for more information and a full working example.
+See [Demystifying OpenOCD](https://github.com/psherman42/Demystifying-OpenOCD) for more information and a full working example.

+## Any Other Questions or Comments?

+Post them to the *Issues* of this repo!